DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-18 Meeting Notes.md

 - Refine the content already within the game to better reflect the original vision
 - Ensure that any new content is strictly within the bounds of the original vision

+The way I see it, making sure everything fits with the idea of a high-fantasy world is largely a psychology thing.
+- What are the things the player sees / hears / experiences?
+- How can we
 #### Level Design + Level Art
 This section mainly concerns the *level designers*.